Ethics and Law Enforcement

 The role of ethics in law enforcement

 Aristotle’s ethics: Longtime rival of Socrates, Aristotle had a much different take on ethics.
-To him, ethics was a way to improve a person’s life through living well and adhering to the major virtues such as justice, courage, patience and temperance.
-He believed that in order to live properly, people need a proper appreciation of things such as friendship, honor and respect for one another.
+To him, ethics was a way to improve a person’s life through living well and adhering to the major virtues such as justice, courage, patience, and temperance.
+He believed that to live properly, people need a proper appreciation of things such as friendship, honor, and respect for one another.

 The Law Enforcement Oath of Honor: When new law enforcement agents are sworn in, they must agree to take an oath of honor.
 This is a public affirmation of a candidate’s willingness to adhere to the set standards of the profession.
 The oath of honor, in any organization, is considered more of a symbol of ethical behavior than a legally binding agreement, but it nevertheless instills a weight upon any position.
 Some of the virtues covered by a law enforcement oath of honor may be:

 Federal law enforcement ethics: Each law enforcement division in a state or local institution will have its own set of ethics, but federal ethics will trump any of these types of codes.

 A description of police deviance: Deviance in any profession is considered an action or behavior that violates a cultural or societal norm.
 In police work, deviance occurs when officers break their oath and decide to pursue the same criminal activities they are supposed to prevent.

 The ethics of police deception: Some deviant behavior employed by police may fall under an entirely different code of ethics.
 This type of police deception is a must for justifying the reasons behind a malicious or unjust act and is recognized as a disconnect from a certain goal or means to achieve a goal.

 Numerous ethical committees exist to establish the codes of conduct for certain organizations and to create overall codes of ethics for governing people.